7 Things You Need to Know Before the 2018 Oscars

 Even last year's Best Picture flub couldn't keep him away.

 That's right!
-Jimmy Kimmel is hosting the Oscars for the second year in the row.
+Jimmy Kimmel is hosting the Oscars for the second year in a row.
 The event is a family affair for the Jimmy Kimmel Live! star.
 In an interview with E!
-News, Kimmel said his wife Molly McNearney and his cousin Sal Iacono will help him write jokes for the big night.
+News, Kimmel said his wife Molly McNearney and his cousin Sal Iacono are helping him write jokes for the big night.

 2. The Academy decides who wins